Create a Jamstack Site Using Serverless Functions

 Using serverless functions can make applications more lightweight and secure.
 Because you only pay for DigitalOcean Functions when a function runs, serverless architecture is often less expensive for apps with variable levels of traffic.

-In this tutorial series, you will deploy a Jamstack website that uses DigitalOcean Functions to retrieve and post data to a MongoDB database cluster.
+In this tutorial series, you deploy a Jamstack website that uses DigitalOcean Functions to retrieve and post data to a MongoDB database cluster.

 What is Jamstack?